junesirius/junesirius.github.io/_posts/original/2024-12-10-Emotional-constipation.md

 Now it's so easy to understand why I rushed away: the same way Dean Winchester would run away when he sensed any hint of saggy intimate chick-flick moment coming up.
 Intimacy scares us.
 Vulnerability panics us.

 We didn't even get photos, this birthday.
 We did every year but just not this year.
-Alright, ahead tell me, I totally messed it up this time, ain't I?
+Alright, go ahead tell me, I totally messed it up this time, ain't I?

 Like I said, the fact that they've been here last time, it's just making things a thousand times more difficult.
 A thousand times tougher to handle.
 You would only know what you miss after you lost it.
 And the pain, the yearning, the missing, the want... it can be unbearable sometimes.
 I don't know how to handle it, so I handled it the worst way (and the safest, the most familiar and comfortable and cruel way) possible, I push them away and run away again.
 I guard myself tight so no one can come close again.
 I hurt those who come close and pains when no one does.
 I call and show the least when I miss the most.
 Because that's weak, love and want and tear is weak, and weakness is not allowed.
 Showing vulnerability is not allowed.